brainhubeu/react-carousel/README.md

 npm i @types/brainhubeu__react-carousel -D
 ```

-### In order to run the docs/demo locally:
-- `cd docs-www`
-- if you want to connect demo with the carousel source code, replace `__RC_ENV__` into `development` in https://github.com/brainhubeu/react-carousel/blob/master/docs-www/src/globalReferences.js#L2 and remove the `.babelrc` file in the root directory; otherwise, it will use the carousel code installed in `docs-www/node_modules`
-- `yarn develop`

 ### CDN
 If you don't use any bundler like Webpack, you can add these scripts to your HTML file, `body` section:
 ```html